Harindrawahyu/KloroFit/README.md

+KloroFit - Nutrition & Workout Tracker 🚀
-This is my first mobile app project called KloroFit, KloroFit is about tracking your nutrtition and your workout progress, including run or walking.
-It will make your diet perfectly all tracked.
+KloroFit is my first mobile application project designed to help you track your nutrition and workout progress, including running and walking.
+This app ensures that all aspects of your diet and fitness are perfectly recorded.

-Project Progress --> Creating REST API
+📌 Project Status
+🚧 Currently in the development phase of the REST API.
 =======

 <!-- checkbox test rest api -->